Andy-hzm/Historical-Works/README.md

 # Historical Works
-This repository is a self-introduction through the form of codes.
+This repository serves as a self-introduction of coding ability.

-Here stores the codes which are **beyond simple data analytics**, coming from school as well as research projects.
+While data science is my undergraduate focus, the aim of this repository is to **showcase my coding proficiency** rather than delve into data science theories and modeling processes.
+The codes I've chosen to upload demonstrate my logical thinking, coding styles, as well as my adaptability to new programming challenges.